zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` (cid: :zeek:type:`conn_id`) : :zeek:type:`bool`

-   Informs Bro that it should skip any further processing of the contents of a given connection.
-In particular, Bro will refrain from reassembling the TCP byte stream and from generating events relating to any analyzers that have been processing the connection.
+   Informs Zeek that it should skip any further processing of the contents of a given connection.
+In particular, Zeek will refrain from reassembling the TCP byte stream and from generating events relating to any analyzers that have been processing the connection.